Managing Deployment on a Docker Container

 Each cloud account card represents a configured cloud account.
 From each card, you can add instances to deploy your technologies to that specific account.

-Click +Add Instance and choose a machine configuration option that suits your deployment requirements.
 One or more of the following options are available depending on the platform configuration enabled by your administrator.

 -